Frederick, Maryland: Baseball

-The Frederick Keys are a collegiate summer baseball team in the MLB Draft League that was formerly a minor league baseball team associated with the Baltimore Orioles (1989–2020).
+The Frederick Keys are a Minor League Baseball team in the South Atlantic League that are affiliated with the Baltimore Orioles.
 The Keys are named after Francis Scott Key, who was a resident of Frederick.
 They play at Nymeo Field at Harry Grove Stadium.

 The Spire City Ghost Hounds are an independent baseball team in the Atlantic League of Professional Baseball that began playing at Nymeo Field at Harry Grove Stadium in April 2023.
-The team went on hiatus for the 2024 season, planning to return in 2025 when the Atlantic League expands to 12 teams.
+The team went on hiatus for the 2024 season, planning to return in 2025 when the Atlantic League was to expand to 12 teams.

 Basketball

-The Flying Cows are a professional basketball team competing in The Basketball League that started playing in Woodsboro Bank Arena at Hood College in April 2024.
+The Frederick Flying Cows are a professional basketball team competing in 94x50 League that started playing in Woodsboro Bank Arena at Hood College in April 2024.
 In the early 1990s, the Frederick Flyers played in the Atlantic Basketball League at Frederick Community College's arena before they relocated to Pennsylvania.